Working out what is in the best interests of the kids

 If you need help with your family law matter please let us know.

 We know full service lawyers are very expensive and so The Legal Eagle team offers self representing mums and dads low cost legal services in a wide range of areas.
-Led by experienced family lawyer and legal drafter Mark Bradbury, we’ve shown our wonderful clients for over 7 years that you CAN manage your legal matter… without running up ridiculous lawyer fees.
+Led by experienced legal drafter Mark Bradbury, we’ve shown our wonderful clients for years that you CAN manage your legal matter… without running up ridiculous lawyer fees.

 or make an appointment HERE